-We would like to thank Jeanine D'Armiento for longstanding collaboration and intellectual input into our studies of MMPs in TB.
-This work was supported by the UK National Institute for Health Research (PE) and Wellcome Trust (CAU).
-JSF's research on MMPs is principally supported by the Medical Research Council (UK) and The Wellcome Trust.
-PE and JSF are grateful for support from the NIHR Biomedical Research Centre funding scheme at Imperial College.
-We thank Dr Sue Copley for providing the radiographs.
+This work was supported by the UK National Institute for Health Research (P.T.
+Elkington) and Wellcome Trust (C.A.
+Ugarte-Gil).
+J.S.
+Friedland's research on MMPs is principally supported by the Medical Research Council (UK) and The Wellcome Trust.
+P.T.
+Elkington and J.S.
+Friedland are grateful for support from the NIHR Biomedical Research Centre funding scheme at Imperial College, London, UK.